Primos Mentor Requirements

 Yes, college students can be mentors to high school freshmen.
 Are there going to be events for Primos?

-Yes, we will host virtual monthly meetings for mentors.
-We will also host in-person bonding events, workshops for mentee/parents, college trips, and other fun activities!
+Yes, we host in-person bonding events, workshops for mentee/parents, college trips, and other fun activities!
 What happens after the year is completed?

 The hope is that you will form a strong bond and relationship with your Primo.
 We’d love for you to continue your relationship!
 How are the parents involved?